It’s the 21st century and two things are abundantly clear: 1) sex education matters and 2) cultures that believe sex is

 We know men and women are different.
 We know this from a wide range of neurological and psychological studies.
-We know from studying how gays and lesbians interact with one another.
+We know from studying how gay men and lesbians interact with one another.
 We know from primatology and the obvious sexual dimorphism of our species.
 And we know from the subjective accounts of transsexuals who use hormone replacement treatments.

 Sorry to belabor this point, but I always get flamed by a dozen angry people every time I mention this.
 So this is for them.
 Men and women differ in some ways and both genders should be treated with equal respect for those differences.
 (Why do people make this so complicated?)

 That in and of itself should be taught in sex ed.
 But what should also be taught is how sex drives differ between men and women, how women are more sexually fluid in their desires, how men are more physical and visually oriented in arousal, and how, on average (across populations, across cultures, and in female-to-male transsexuals), they usually want to have sex more often and with a wider variety of partners.